astoriama/CSE110-lab2/README.md

 #lab 2

-Hello world, this is lab 2.
+Hello World, this is lab 2.